-Shinsekai yori tells the distinctive coming-of-age story of Saki and her friends.
+Shinsekai Yori tells the unique coming-of-age story of Saki and her friends.
 They journey to grow into their roles within the supposed utopia.
 Accepting these roles, however, might not come easy.
 This is a very courageous tale about Saki and co as they fight to survive.
 This story earns a place in our best psychological anime list for this reason.

 The “Medicine Seller” is a fatal and puzzling master of the occult.
 Also, he travels across feudal Japan in search of spiteful spirits called “Mononoke” to kill.
 When he finds one of these spirits, he cannot just slay it; he should first learn its Form, its Truth, and its Reason.
-Also, He has to know all this in order to hold the remarkable Exorcism Sword and fight against it.
+Also, He has to know all this to hold the remarkable Exorcism Sword and fight against it.
 He must start his weird exorcisms with acute psychological analysis and careful investigative work.
-This is an exceptionally dangerous step, as he should first oppose and learn about the Mononoke before he even has the means to defeat it.
+This is a perilous step, as he should first oppose and learn about the Mononoke before he even has the means to defeat it.

 The Medicine Seller’s expedition leads him to an old-fashioned inn.
 Also, this is where Shino, a pregnant woman, has finally found a place to rest.
 The owner has unwillingly placed her in the final vacant room; however, as she settles in, it immediately becomes clear that the room is infested by a dangerous band of Mononoke, the Zashiki Warashi.
 With his hunter’s instincts, the Medicine Seller starts his investigation.
 He begins to discover the Form, the Truth, and the Reason before the Zashiki Warashi can murder again.

 This is a very brutal anime.
 Also, throwing a pregnant woman in this world makes it even more dreadful.
-The director does a good job of making us care about the characters even if they are inhuman at times.
+The director does an excellent job of making us care about the characters even if they are inhuman at times.
 This is easily one of the best psychological anime you will ever witness.
-This is because it plays with our emotion so well and thus, earns a place on our list.
+This is because it plays with our emotion so well and, thus, earns a place on our list.

 11. Mahou Shoujo Madoka★Magica